 On top of that, Tekk profiles your repository: languages, frameworks, services, package dependencies.
 By the time the agent asks its first question, it knows your stack.

 The analysis persists throughout the session.
 Every question the agent asks, every architectural option it presents, every subtask in the final spec — all of it references what was found in your actual codebase.
 Not generic boilerplate.
 Not pattern-matched suggestions from training data.
 Your code.
+That codebase grounding is also what makes ai project planning reliable — the plan fits the system that actually exists.

 This is the difference between an AI tool that reads your code and one that understands your system.